Wasp venom allergy

 - A wasp is rarely alone.
 Avoid the proximity of wasps’ nests (on the ground, in rotten tree branches and hollow tree trunks, in roller shutter casings or in attics).

-- As wasps nest on the ground, do not walk barefoot in meadows and at the edges of woodland.
+- Do not walk barefoot in meadows and at the edges of woodland.

 - Do not make any hasty movements in the vicinity of wasps.